DrewBanyai/BrigsbyBot/README.md

 ## Try Out BrigsbyBot

 - Download and extract the [latest version of BrigsbyBot](https://github.com/DrewBanyai/BrigsbyBot/archive/refs/heads/release.zip) to your computer
-- Add the ChatBotJS/index.htm file to your OBS as a browser source in a scene that you'll be using the bot in.
+- Add the ChatBotJS/BrigsbyBot.htm file to your OBS as a browser source in a scene that you'll be using the bot in.
 If you have something like an AlertBox scene you drop into every other scene, this would be a perfect place for it
 - Open ChatBotJS/Settings.js and edit in your CHANNEL (just your username, not the URL), USERNAME (whichever account you want the bot to use, usually the same as CHANNEL), and TOKEN (an OAuth key you can generate [here](https://twitchapps.com/tmi/))
 - Fill out your MODS_LIST with whoever you want to be able to give out and take points in your channel.
 Leaving this blank will result in only the channel streamer being able to use !add and !subtract commands to give and take points
 - Run ControlBox/ControlBox.exe
-- You can add in your own custom items but for now, let's test with the VoiceMod trigger items I've included in the example release build. (*NOTE: The example items can be removed fairly easily by deleting VoiceModItems.js and removing the line that references it in ChatBotJS/index.htm before replacing with your own file.*)
+- You can add in your own custom items but for now, let's test with the VoiceMod trigger items I've included in the example release build. (*NOTE: The example items can be removed fairly easily by deleting VoiceModItems.js and removing the line that references it in ChatBotJS/BrigsbyBot.htm before replacing with your own file.*)
 - Open VoiceMod (at least for the base example) and set hotkeys for different voices.
 The example code assumes that, for example, a voice will be set up on NUMPAD_0 + NUMPAD_1 (pressing both down at once) and other similar key press combinations.
 Look in VoiceModItems.js for the full list for this example.
-- Once ControlBox.exe is running and OBS is running with the ChatBotJS index file as a browser source, test out some of the following commands:
+- Once ControlBox.exe is running and OBS is running with the ChatBotJS BrigsbyBot.htm file as a browser source, test out some of the following commands:

 | Command |  |
 | ------ | ------ |